 THE fact that Chris Stewart gets regular visits from fans to his isolated mountain farm is nothing short of remarkable.

-On a recent visit to his 70-hectare Andalucian spread, the directions were so complicated that I was convinced he had sent me a curve-ball.
+On a visit back in 2009 to his 70-hectare Andalucian spread, the directions were so complicated that I was convinced he had sent me a curve-ball.